OSBC-Inc/user-docs/docs/features/integrations/git-repository-scm-integrations/gitlab-integration.md

 ## Disable the GitLab integration

-> **WARNING:**
+{% hint style="warning" %}
->
+Disabling a GitLab integration effectively removes all Snyk integrations, webhooks, as well as removal of the Snyk credentials and deactivation of the GitLab projects in the Snyk Web UI.
-> Disabling a GitLab integration effectively removes all Snyk integrations, webhooks, as well as removal of the Snyk credentials and deactivation of the GitLab projects in the Snyk app.
+{% endhint %}

 The project will be set to inactive and you’ll no longer get alerts, pull requests or Snyk tests on your pull requests.
 Again, the webhook that enables the integration for this repo will be removed.